Bitpainter75/FerrumPix/README.md

 - Connect to your own Immich or Nextcloud server for browsing, upload, download, editing and metadata sync.
 - Work in your own language: sixteen are built in, and the symbol search finds shapes by their name in each of them.

-Your originals are never changed behind your back: edits to RAW and Photoshop files live in a small sidecar next to the file, and everything else is only written when you save.
+Your originals are never changed behind your back, and nothing at all is written until you save.
+Saving a RAW or a Photoshop file puts your edits in a small sidecar beside it, because those two are never written to; everything else is written the way you asked for it.

 ## Gallery